 Long Term Investment Philosophy

-The Foundation utilizes Mason Companies as its primary investment consultant and manager.
-Mason over 30 other community foundations in the United States and has a stellar reputation in advising foundations to acheive top quartile performance with a blend of institutional active investment management as well as passive investmenting in highly efficient markets.
-By constantly tracking and screening the performance and management of our funds, Mason has the ability to act quickly to respond to market needs.
-The Foundation's investment committee works with Mason, which recommends the following investment portfolio make-up in order to allow the Foundation to distribute 5% each year in grants.
+The Foundation utilizes Capital Group and Vanguard to manage its portfolio.
+Both of these firms have expertise with large institutional investments, with excellent reputations in advising foundations to achieve top quartile performance with a blend of institutional active investment management as well as passive investment in highly efficient markets.
+By constantly tracking and screening the performance and management of our funds, both firms have the ability to act quickly to respond to market needs.
+The Foundation's investment committee works with both firms to create a portfolio, when combined, represents the following investment portfolio make-up in order to allow the Foundation to distribute 5% each year in grants.
 This philosophy allows the fund to grow during positive times and increases the fund value over time to protect the value of the investment against inflation and market down turns.
-The Foundation holds a rebalancing authorization with our investment manager to rebalance the portfolio no less than monthly in order to maintain this allocation.
+The Foundation holds a rebalancing authorization with our investment manager to rebalance the portfolio in order to maintain this allocation.

 Clicking this link, you can see how an endowment fund has performed at the Foundation.
 The annualized investment return since 2003 has been over 7%.

 This philosophy is a method constantly under review by the Foundation's board of directors and its investment committee to ensure the perpetual nature of its funds remains in tact while maximizing total return within the risk tolerance of the Foundation.

 The Foundation is also able to work with other investment advisors desired by a donor, as well as the ability to customize an endowment portfolio with different asset allocations.

 In achieving the Foundation's objectives, the Foundation's performance objective is to outperform the Policy Portfolio return at a comparable level of risk.
 This investment objective is expected to be achieved over the long term and is measured over rolling ten-year periods.
 Peer-relative performance comparisons will also be considered, especially when performance deviates meaningfully from market indexes.